icon-project/icon-sdk-python/README.md

 - from_ : The wallet address making a transaction.
 The default address is your account address.
 - to : The wallet address to receive coin or SCORE address to receive a transaction
 - step_limit : The maximum step value for processing a transaction
 - nid : Network ID.
 Default nid is 1 if you didn't set the value.
-(1 for Main net, 2 for Test net, etc) (Optional)
+(1 for Main net, etc) (Optional)
 - nonce :  An arbitrary number used to prevent transaction hash collision
 - method : Methods in the SCORE
 - params : Parameters passed on the SCORE methods.
 Data type of the params should be **dict**. (optional)